-8. Artificial consciousness, what for?
+9. Artificial consciousness, what for?

 Multiple sensory, somatosensory, and proprioceptive signals are instantly integrated into an individual conscious experience.
 The integration as such relies on non-conscious mechanisms.
 These have to be sufficiently adaptable and must display a considerable functional plasticity to enable the continuous updating of representations as a function of changes with context, time, the ageing of the underlying circuitry, and so on.
 To achieve this, the human brain must rely on a great deal of redundancy in what Fingelkurts & Fingelkurts (2014) called a "nested functional hierarchy", most of which is not, and will never be, made available to our consciousness.
 New information is imposed on our brains day by day, by new situations and world states; for making all this novelty available to consciousness, there would have to be permanently reliable, unifying "tags" which ensure stable access across time.
 Such have never been found, although some have suggested that they may refer to processes involving the parieto-frontal pathways of the brain, which are protected from fast fluctuations in sensory signals, and which would allow information sharing across a broad variety of cognitive processes on the basis of signal reverberation and propagation across long-distance connections in the brain.
 However, it is impossible to conceive how such complex cross-talk between neural signals and the information sharing across a broad variety of non-conscious processes could be implemented into a code for consciousness.
 If this were possible, the conscious brain would be able to sort out a seemingly infinite number of different signals from multi-channel cross-talk and, more importantly, it would be able to access the whole command chain of nonconscious processes this involves.
 Only then, the chain of commands could be made explicit and implemented in an AI system.
 Implementing a code into a machine that would emulate human consciousness in all its complexity has become the final limit of our scientific endeavours and, in the light of what is discussed here above, a limit we are unlikely to ever be able to cross.
-It is an individual's experience daily phenomenal that consciousness represents in terms of what was (past), what is right now (present) and what will be (future), as discussed earlier in by others (Dresp-Langley and Durup, 2009; 2012; Fingelkurts & Fingelkurts, 2014).
-Human consciousness has evolved from the ability to be aware of, to remember, and to predict temporal order and change in nature, which exists already in some animal species (Köhler, 1940; Cabanac et al., 2009).
-In humans, the limits of this ability are pushed further and determined by the limits in functional plasticity of resonant brain mechanisms.
-The conscious Self of the individual as a result of non-conscious brain development and individual experience across time and context is the ultimate expression of this evolution.
+It is an individual's daily phenomenal experience that consciousness represents in terms of what was (past), what is right now (present) and what will be (future), as discussed earlier in by others (Dresp-Langley and Durup, 2009; 2012; Fingelkurts & Fingelkurts, 2014).
+The limits of this consciousness are pushed further by continuous brain evolution pushing the limits in functional plasticity of resonant brain mechanisms.
+The conscious Self of the individual is an expression of this evolution.
 Developing a computational code that could be implemented in Artificial Intelligence generating such potential in full remains the final limit of science.
 In the light of the complex interactions between implicit (non-conscious) and explicit (conscious) contents of representation, emulating human consciousness through artificial intelligence would imply that it is possible to make implicit (non-conscious) brain processes explicit by algorithm.
 These latter would have to be capable of a progressively less and less arbitrary selection of temporal signatures in a continuously developing neural network structure identical to that of the human brain, from the synaptic level to that of higher cognitive functions.
 This would then involve dynamically adaptive computations capable of emulating the properties of individual human experience in all their complexity including sensations such as pleasure and pain, and including feelings and moods such as sad or happy.
 Moreover, the computations would have to be able to represent past, present and future of complex event chains stored in the system's long term memory.
 No AI system known at present has such potential.